subdgtl/Monoceros/README.md

 ## 1.4.
 Wave Function Collapse

 Before we delve deeper, let's shortly explain the WFC algorithm itself.
-Note that Monoceros extends some concepts over the original WFC, but it is very helpful to understand the simplified version of the algorithm first.
+Note that Monoceros extends some concepts over the vanilla WFC, but it is very helpful to understand the original version of the algorithm first.
 To that end, it might also be helpful to watch the excellent [explanatory talk by Oskar Stålberg at EPC2018](https://www.youtube.com/watch?v=0bcZb-SsnrA).

-Wave Function Collapse (WFC) is an procedural generation algorithm that essentially attempts to satisfy constraints on a world (see [CSP](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) for more).
+Wave Function Collapse (WFC) is a procedural generation algorithm that essentially attempts to satisfy constraints on a world (see [CSP](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) for more).
 Its name is inspired by quantum mechanics, but the similarity is just at